 Don't save the context as a global variable!

-Storing it in a local variable is fine.
+Storing it in a local or thread-local variable is fine.

 Context objects have methods for setting cache policies and otherwise manipulating the cache.